-Students with deficient academic hours may request permission to participate in the May commencement exercises provided they have no more than 6 semester hours or one academic course remaining in their program and they meet all other graduation requirements.
-Additional regulations are specified on the petition form.
-This petition can be requested by contacting the Academic Dean's Office.
+Students with deficient academic hours may request permission to participate in the May commencement exercises provided they have no more than 6 semester hours OR one academic course remaining in their program and they meet all other graduation requirements.
+In order to be considered for this special exemption, the student must submit a letter to the Academic Dean requesting permission to graduate to the by February 1.